MrTypeError/MrTypeError/README.md

 <tr>
   <td valign="center">

-    🎉 I am currently pursuing my **Computer Science Engineering**.
+    🎉 I am currently pursuing my **Computer Science Engineering.

-    🕸️ I am currently learning **CSS and also interested in Web Development**.
+    🕸️ I am currently learning CSS and also interested in Web Development.

-    🎯 My Goal is to Contribute to as many **open source project** as possible.
+    🎯 My Goal is to Contribute to as many open_source project as possible.

     ⚛️ I love to create different types of **contents**.
 <td>